social-link-analytics-group-bsc/gender_bioinfo/README.md

 ## Gender Bias Analysis

-The scripts used to conduct all of the gender bias analyses are contained in the jupyter notebook `analysis/gender_bias_analysis.ipynb`
+The scripts used to conduct all of the gender bias analyses are contained in the Jupyter notebook `analysis/gender_bias_analysis.ipynb`

 ## Technologies